josehvaldes/DocumentStorage/README.txt

 As soon as the images are registered in your docker, you can run the docker-compose command using the docker-compose.yml.
 If you want to run the API only, use the api-docker-compose.yml file.

+AWS S3 SUPPORT

+To use the S3 Support module, replace the IDocumentContentService implementation in the Services Scope and use the new S3DocumentContentService

+KUBERNETES SUPPORT

+To deploy the services in a kubernetes environment use the yaml manifest in k8s folder and configure the deployments as you wish.